 In addition to airflow limitation, the GOLD guidelines recognize the importance of exacerbations in affecting the natural course of COPD, and place emphasis on assessment of symptoms, risk factors for exacerbations, and comorbidities.

-The GOLD guideline uses a combined COPD assessment approach to group patients according to symptoms and previous history of exacerbations.
+The GOLD guideline uses a combined ‘ABE’ approach to assess patients according to their level of symptoms and previous history of exacerbations.
 Symptoms are assessed using the mMRC or CAT scale.
 Exacerbations are assessed independently of symptoms to highlight their clinical relevance.

-Group A: low risk (0-1 exacerbation per year, not requiring hospitalization) and fewer symptoms (mMRC 0-1 or CAT <10)
+Group A: low risk (0-1 exacerbations per year, not requiring hospitalization) and fewer symptoms (mMRC 0-1 or CAT <10)

-Group B: low risk (0-1 exacerbation per year, not requiring hospitalization) and more symptoms (mMRC ≥2 or CAT≥ 10)
+Group B: low risk (0-1 exacerbations per year, not requiring hospitalization) and more symptoms (mMRC ≥2 or CAT ≥10)

 Group E: high risk (≥2 exacerbations per year, or ≥1 requiring hospitalization) and any level of symptoms.

 Detailed pulmonary function tests performed in specialist pulmonary function laboratories can measure flow volume loops and inspiratory capacity.
 They are not used routinely but can be helpful in resolving diagnostic uncertainties and for preoperative assessment.
 Diffusing capacity of the lung for carbon monoxide (DLCO) was previously only measured in specialist laboratories; however, portable systems are now available, allowing measurements to be taken in the field.
 International guidelines from GOLD recommend a DLCO measurement if a patient with COPD has dyspnea that is disproportionate to their degree of airflow obstruction.
 A low DLCO value (<60% predicted) in a patient with COPD is associated with decreased exercise capacity, worse health status, and increased risk of death.
 Serial peak flow measurements may distinguish COPD from asthma if there is diagnostic uncertainty.

 In young patients (<45 years) with a family history or with rapidly progressing disease and lower lobe changes on imaging tests, alpha-1 antitrypsin level should be checked.
-The World Health Organization recommends that all patients with a diagnosis of COPD should be screened once, especially in areas with high prevalence of alpha-1 antitrypsin deficiency.
+The World Health Organization (WHO) recommends that all patients with a diagnosis of COPD should be screened once, especially in areas with high prevalence of alpha-1 antitrypsin deficiency.
 This may aid in family screening and counseling.